Italian literature: Trovatori

-Among the Genoese troubadours were Lanfranc Cigala, a judge; Calega Panzan, a merchant; Jacme Grils, also a judge; and Bonifaci Calvo, a knight.
-Genoa was also the place of genesis of the podestà-troubadour phenomenon: men who served in several cities as podestàs on behalf of either the Guelph or Ghibelline party and who wrote political poetry in Occitan.
+The margraves of Montferrat—Boniface I, William VI, and Boniface II—were patrons of Occitan poetry.
+Among the Genoese troubadours were Lanfranc Cigala, Calega Panzan, Jacme Grils, and Bonifaci Calvo.
+Genoa was also the place of the genesis of the podestà-troubadour phenomenon: men who served in several cities as podestàs on behalf of either the Guelph or Ghibelline party and who wrote political poetry in Occitan.
 Rambertino Buvalelli was the first podestà-troubadour and in Genoa there were the Guelphs Luca Grimaldi and Luchetto Gattilusio and the Ghibellines Perceval and Simon Doria.

-The Occitan tradition in Italy was more broad than simply Genoa or even Lombardy.
-Bertolome Zorzi was from Venice.
-Girardo Cavallazzi was a Ghibelline from Novara.
-Nicoletto da Torino was probably from Turin.
-In Ferrara the Duecento was represented by Ferrari Trogni.
-Terramagnino da Pisa, from Pisa, wrote the Doctrina de cort as a manual of courtly love.
-He was one of the late 13th-century figures who wrote in both Occitan and Italian.
-Paolo Lanfranchi da Pistoia, from Pistoia, was another.
-Both wrote sonnets, but while Terramagnino was a critic of the Tuscan school, Paolo has been alleged as a member.
-On the other hand, he has much in common with the Sicilians and the Dolce Stil Novo.

 Perhaps the most important aspect of the Italian troubadour phenomenon was the production of chansonniers and the composition of vidas and razos.
-Uc de Saint Circ, who was associated with the Da Romano and Malaspina families, spent the last forty years of his life in Italy.
-He undertook to author the entire razo corpus and a great many of the vidas.
-The most famous and influential Italian troubadour, Sordello (1220s–1230s), however, was from the small town of Goito near Mantua.
+Uc de Saint Circ undertook to author the entire razo corpus and a great many of the vidas.
+The most famous and influential Italian troubadour was Sordello.

-The troubadours had a connexion with the rise of a school of poetry in the Kingdom of Sicily.
-In 1220 Obs de Biguli was present as a "singer" at the coronation of the Emperor Frederick II, already King of Sicily.
+The troubadours had a connection with the rise of a school of poetry in the Kingdom of Sicily.
+In 1220 Obs de Biguli was present as a "singer" at the coronation of the Emperor Frederick II.
 Guillem Augier Novella before 1230 and Guilhem Figueira thereafter were important Occitan poets at Frederick's court.
-Both had fled the Albigensian Crusade, like Aimeric de Peguilhan.
-The Crusade had devastated Languedoc and forced many troubadours of the area, whose poetry had not always been kind to the Church hierarchy, to flee to Italy, where an Italian tradition of papal criticism was begun.
-Protected by the emperor and the Ghibelline faction criticism of the Church establishment flourished.
+The Albigensian Crusade had devastated Languedoc and forced many troubadours of the area to flee to Italy, where an Italian tradition of papal criticism was begun.